 It’s a simple formula.
 Just take your fixed expenses and divide them by your monthly income.

 Fixed Expenses/Monthly Income x 100 (for the percent)

 Every time you pay off a credit card, car loan, student loan, medical bill, or the granddaddy of payments…your mortgage: Your Monthly Nut Ratio will move down.

 Every bill you can make smaller – cell phone, car insurance, gym membership – your Monthly Nut Ratio moves down.

 If you can add a side hustle, earn a raise, or create some passive income: Down goes your percent.

-If your starting at 60%, every 10% drop will feel like a weight is being lifted.
-At 50% you will breath better.
-At 40% you will sleep better.
-At 20% you will feel like a freaking Rockstar.
+If you’re starting at 60%, every 10% drop will feel like a weight is being lifted.
+At 50%, you will breathe better.
+At 40%, you will sleep better.
+At 20%, you will feel like a freaking Rockstar.

 Every good decision you make will be instantly rewarded by your monthly nut ratio.

 If you get a better deal on your cell phone bill, your net worth might not budge.
 But your Monthly Nut Ratio will congratulate you!

 I don’t think anyone really loves paying bills.
 So you won’t be sad if they go away or get really, really small compared to your income.
 In fact, I bet you will start to feel rather rich.
 The less obligation is weighing you down, the more freedom you will feel.
 All of a sudden, you have more financial freedom, more adventure, more room for generosity.
 I know we feel that way.
 And here is why…